Job Reference: CLKTMU Expires: 29th May 2018

 I do not have any sense of danger or road sense so you will need to keep me safe at all times.
 I like to press buttons and switches in public areas and need you to distract me from doing this.

 I love using my IPad and enjoy trips out such as the cinema and train stations.
-I also really enjoy traveling by bus am generally interested in different types of vehicles.
+I also really enjoy traveling by bus am generally interested in different types of transport.

 Please note that Penderels Trust do not acknowledge receipt of applications.
 If you do not hear from us within 3 weeks of the closing date, then unfortunately you have been unsuccessful.